 Dr. Thema Bryant-Davis is a licensed and ordained minister in the African Methodist Episcopal Church.

 Congratulations for considering counseling as a possible way to grow, change, and heal.

 Dr. Thema Bryant-Davis is a licensed psychologist, ordained minister, and sacred artist who has worked nationally and globally to provide relief and empowerment to marginalized persons.
 Dr. Thema, a professor at Pepperdine University, is a past president of the Society for the Psychology of Women.
 Her contributions to psychological research, policy, and practice have been honored by national and regional psychological associations.

 Dr. Thema earned her doctorate from Duke University, completed her post-doctoral training at Harvard Medical Center, and is a past American Psychological Association representative to the United Nations.

-She is the author of the critically-acclaimed books Thriving in the wake of trauma: A multicultural guide, Mangos and Manna and The Birthing of a Lioness and is the recording artist on the CD Sky: An upbeat black girl’s song.
+Dr. Thema has edited and co-edited books on recovery from sexual violence, spirituality and religion in women’s lives, and womanist and mujerista psychologies.
+She is the author of the critically-acclaimed books Tweets for the Soul: When Life Falls Apart, Thriving in the wake of trauma: A multicultural guide, Mangos and Manna and The Birthing of a Lioness and is the recording artist on the CD Sky: An upbeat black girl’s song.
 Her work is based in an interdisciplinary understanding of spirituality, gender, culture and psychology.